alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 ### Governance Features

+The following functions are guarded by the `is-dao-or-extension` function.
+This implies that only the ALEX DAO or an enabled extension can use these features.

 #### `is-dao-or-extension`

-This standard protocol function checks whether a caller (`tx-sender`) is the DAO executor or an authorized extension, delegating the extensions check to the `executor-dao` contract.
+Standard protocol function to check whether the `contract-caller` is an enabled extension within the DAO or the `tx-sender` is the DAO itself.
+The extension check is delegated to the `executor-dao` contract.

 #### `create-pool`

-A public function, governed through the `is-dao-or-extension`, that creates a new DAMM pool between two SIP-010 fungible tokens.
+Creates a new DAMM pool between two SIP-010 fungible tokens.

 This function configures a pool with a specific `bin-size`, fee rates for each token, and a fee rebate percentage.
 It performs several validations before pool creation: